Dissolving an Association

 DISSOLVING AN ASSOCIATION

-Approvals Required.
-Dissolving an association is extremely difficult since its purpose is to maintain and oversee common areas.
-Dissolution, therefore, requires approvals on multiple levels.
+Because the purpose of an association is to maintain and manage common areas, dissolution requires approvals on multiple levels.

 1. Board Approval.
 The board of directors must adopt a resolution to dissolve the corporation.
-If less than a quorum, the resolution must be unanimous.
-It would be necessary to elect or appoint directors to the board so that this resolution can be adopted.
+If fewer than a quorum, the resolution must be unanimous.
 (Corp.
-Code §§ 7911(a)(1) and 8610(c).)
+Code §§ 7911(a)(1) and 8610(c))

 2. Membership Approval.
-As provided for in Corporations Code § 8724, any owners association for a planned development, condominium, stock cooperative or community apartment project of five or more units that is responsible for managing, maintaining, preserving or controlling any lot, unit or other area cannot be dissolved unless 100% of the members consent.
+As provided for in Corporations Code § 8724, any association for a planned development, condominium, stock cooperative, or community apartment project of five or more units that is responsible for managing, maintaining, preserving, or controlling any lot, unit, or other area cannot be dissolved unless 100% of the members consent.

 3. Governmental Approval.
-The governing documents of many associations also require the approval of local governmental entities before an association can be dissolved.
+The governing documents of many associations also require approval from local government entities before an association can be dissolved.

 1. An accountant knowledgeable about associations will need to provide advice about the tax consequences of the dissolution.